 When you set up a new template, you should customize your branding standards.
 These standards are then applied to any project created with that template.
 This helps to standardize your training projects.

 To customize your branding, click on the Gear icon in the top right corner.
-The Branding, Hierarchy Labels, and Tab Settings options will appear.
+The Branding, Hierarchy Labels, Tab Settings, and Assessments (if enabled) options will appear.

 In the Branding tab, you can customize the font, upload a logo, and modify the colours.
 Simply click on the different elements of the preview to reveal the colour picker.
 You can also add a Copyright Disclaimer and link.